491 Broad Street

 Directions from Roberta Webb's Home to site 15:

-The Mennonite Church opposed the slave trade and slave labor; however, after the Civil War and emancipation, the mixing of races in the church was a decade-long issue that affected the African American community of Harrisonburg.
-In the 1930s, an Eastern Mennonite School student, Thelma McConnell, started visiting the black neighborhood of Newtown, and the Young People’s Christian Association established prayer meetings in the homes of Black residents.
+The Mennonite faith generally opposed the slave trade and slave labor; however, after the Civil War and emancipation, the mixing of races in the church was a decade-long issue that affected the African American community of Harrisonburg.
+In the 1930s, Thelma McConnell, a white student at Eastern Mennonite School (EMS), began visiting the black neighborhood of Newtown.
+The EMS’s Young People’s Christian Association established prayer meetings in the homes of black residents in 1935.
 The Virginia Mennonite Conference granted the Association funding to rent a building for the mission church services on East Gay Street.
-White churchgoers held service on Sunday morning, and Black churchgoers held a separate service in the afternoon.
-In 1938, the mission was divided into two buildings, and the black mission was at risk of being closed.
-In 1942, the Conference established the Broad Street Mission in Newtown, and a year later, Roberta Webb became the first local Black resident to become Mennonite.
-However, racial tension still arose within the church due to the idea of separation of races.
+White churchgoers held services on Sunday morning, and black churchgoers held separate services in the afternoon.
+The mission was divided into two buildings in 1938.
+The white mission relocated to Chicago Avenue, while the black mission remained on Gay Street; however, it was at risk of closure.

 |